 Let’s clear up a common misconception: AI isn’t sitting across from your candidate, analyzing their eye movements or “judging” their tone.
 At least, not the way the best systems are built.

-In practice, here’s what AI is doing during an interview:
+In practice, here's what AI is doing during screening:

 - Helping people show up prepared.
 Interviewers get auto-generated prep: who they're meeting, what questions to ask, and what skills to assess.
 Candidates get clear expectations and structure upfront.

-- Analyzing interviews for real signals.
-When candidates record their responses, AI intervoews transcribe, highlight, and scores them using a rubric we define together.
-That output includes match scores, red flags, and behavioral summaries so hiring managers don’t need to watch 50 videos to know who’s worth moving forward.
+- Analyzing responses for real signals.
+When candidates record their responses, AI transcribes and analyzes them using a rubric you define.
+That output includes match analysis, red flags, and behavioral summaries so hiring managers don't need to watch 50 videos to know who's worth moving forward.

 No small talk.
 No Zoom fatigue.
 Just a structured interview experience on both sides.